Everything we know about the suicide of bullied student Adriana Kuch

-A teenager’s suicide amid claims of bullying: What we know about Adriana Kuch’s death as four students are charged
+A teen’s suicide amid claims of bullying: What we know about Adriana Kuch’s death as four students are charged

-Fourteen-year-old died just 48 hours after a video of her being assaulted by a group of students appeared on social media
+Fourteen-year-old Adriana Kuch died just 48 hours after a video of her being assaulted by a group of students allegedly appeared on social media.
+Abe Asher writes.

 Students at Central Regional High School in Berkeley Township, New Jersey are mourning the loss of Adriana Kuch, a high school student who died by suicide shortly after a video of her being assaulted by a group of fellow students was posted to social media.